dependentmadani/webserv/README.md

 If the mandatory part is perfect, you may implement additional features like supporting cookies and session management or handling multiple CGI (Common Gateway Interface).

 ## RUN the project
 Make sure to have `make` command in your system.
-Run the command `make`, then `./webserv file.config`.
+Run the command `make`, then `./webserv file.conf`.

 Have fun! 🚀